damirmur/Sirius/README.md

 # Pluto.js is
-Pluto.js is ephemeris calculator for Sun, Moon and Planets.
+Pluto.js is ephemeris calculator for Sun, Moon, Planets, Houses and Solar&Lunar.
 This file is made from the Swiss Ephemeris Free Edition,
 Version 2.00.00 of Astrodienst AG, Switzerland
 from the original C Code to JAVA and JAVA to JavaScript.